zeroeightysix/KAMI/.github/ISSUE_TEMPLATE/bug-report.md

 **Screenshots**
 If applicable, add screenshots to help explain your problem.

+**Environment**
+Did you build KAMI yourself?
+If so, on what commit?
+If not, which release did you download?
+What operating operating system?
+What version of java?

 **Additional context**
 Add any other context about the problem here.